 It is easy to losing the fit of conventional dentures can be easily lost.
 In many instances, the loss of fit has nothing to do with the dentures themselves, but changes to the shape of your oral cavity that occur after the dentures have been made.
 Your body undergoes constant change all the time.
 You may not always notice these changes, but they happen, and your oral cavity is no exception.
 It’s not a matter of if your dentures will lose their fit, but when.
-Loss of fit can even be accelerated by positive changes, such as weight loss!
+Loss of fit can even accelerate by positive changes, such as weight loss!

 Poorly fitting dentures will move and slide around in your mouth.
 This causes three obvious problems:

 - One, your already reduced bite strength will take a hit.

-- Two, moving dentures have a tendency to slide out of your mouth completely, leading to embarrassment (they also cause a loud clicking sound whenever you speak), and
+- Two, moving dentures have a tendency to slide out of your mouth completely, leading to embarrassment.
+Dentures also cause a loud clicking sound whenever you speak.

 - Three, all that movement leads to a lot of rubbing between the dentures, your oral tissues, and teeth.
 This will create mouth sores, and bacteria can use these as “doorways” into your body.
 Worst of all, this can potentially cause serious diseases in your body.